 Final Thoughts: Are the Vagabond Vizbig Editions worth it?

 Yes, I think they are worth it.
-While I still think that the art of Vagabond would shine even more in an even larger format release, these are great editions.
+While I still think that the art of Vagabond would shine more in an even larger format release, these are great editions.
 They look great on display and they are easy to read despite their thickness.
-The print quality though is where these really got me.
-The contrast is beautiful in these and they really do Takehiko Inoue's artwork justice.
+The print quality is where these really got me, though.
+The contrast is beautiful and they really do Takehiko Inoue's artwork justice.

 All in all, they are the most convenient and easiest way to collect Vagabond right now and the cheapest as well.
 They have an incredible print quality, cool design, and they are a great way to enjoy the series!